 Featured on the David Letterman show twice, G&M Farms is a Tri-Valley staple every fall.
-Take a chance at finding your way through their corn maze.
+Take a shot at finding your way through six acres of corn maze.
 If you manage to find your way out, check out their cow train, pony rides, straw bale maze, corn box, pedal carts, barnyard blasters or jumping pillows.
-For those looking for a truly frightening experience, don’t miss their Haunted Corn Maze on October 19th & 26th.